 And so, in Lebanon, once Hariri fell and there was a crisis there, we immediately moved to support any group that was against Nasrallah and Hezbollah.
 And so, we’ve poured a lot of money, illicit money.
 It was not authorized by Congress.
 Money went pouring in there.
 Former retired CIA guys were put in there.
 Retired people went in there, other agencies.
 The funds came, nobody is quite sure where.
 There’s a lot of pools of black money around, a lot of money.
 Undoubtedly, some was, I’m told, came from Iraq.
 That is, as you know, there were hearings the other week that showed $9 billion in Iraqi oil money mysteriously disappeared and was unaccounted for.
 Some of that money was washed around.
 There was also a lot of money found after Saddam fell.
 We found several caches of huge amounts, you know, hundreds of millions, and billions of dollars in some cases, of cash.
 We also found money in various ministries.
 There’s no, really, accountability, and a lot of it could have ended up in black pools.
 It’s just not clear where the money came from, and it’s not supposed to be clear.
 What you do is you wash the money in.
 You get it to certain people.
 The government of Lebanon underwrites its internal security people.

-And what we do know is, in the last few years, or less than that, the last year or so, three jihadist groups, three Sunni Salafi or Wahhabi — these are the religious sects out of Saudi Arabia, and don’t forget, fifteen of the nineteen guys who went into the building in New York, the two towers, were Saudis and from the extreme religious — they were jihadists from — either Salafis or Wahhabis.
+And what we do know is, in the last few years, or less than that, the last year or so, three jihadist groups, three Sunni Salafi or Wahhabi — these are the religious sects out of Saudi Arabia, and don’t forget, 15 of the 19 guys who went into the building in New York, the two towers, were Saudis and from the extreme religious — they were jihadists from — either Salafis or Wahhabis.
 And we know that the groups now — there are three groups, similar in character — according to reports I’ve read, some of the people in these groups were trained in Afghanistan, closely associated with al-Qaeda, not everybody.
 It’s a loose network.
 What you have around the world is these terror groups operating independently of Osama bin Laden, although it’s not clear they don’t have some ways of communicating.
 Through the web or what, we’re not sure.
 But these three groups, two years ago, we would have done everything we could in the United States to arrest them and sent them to Gitmo, Guantanamo, or some other place.
 Instead, we’re throwing money into the country, into the government, into the internal security apparatus, and the internal security facilities or mechanisms inside Lebanon are underwriting these groups.
 They, as soon as one group came across the border from Syria, were immediately giving material, a place to live, arms, and resupplied.
 There are three such groups that are operating.

 And why are they there?
 Because in case things go bad in Lebanon and we end up in a civil war between Hezbollah and its partners in the coalition and the Sunni government, this is a very tough bunch of guys that can handle, we think, the tough guys inside Hezbollah.
 It’s sort of a matching game.
 And so, in effect, you sleep with the — you know, the enemy of your enemy is your friend.